MiguelSoares1/Optimizing-NYCs-Bus-Transportation-System-An-Excel-Analysis/README.md

 2. **Borough-Wide Analysis**:

-o Manhattan and Brooklyn report the highest delay rates due to high traffic density and route overlap.
+o Manhattan and Rockland County report the highest delay rates due to high traffic density and route overlap.

-o Staten Island reports fewer breakdowns but higher average delay times due to longer routes.

-3. **Time-of-Day Patterns**:
-o Delays peak during rush hours (7-9 AM and 4-6 PM), with a notable correlation to increased traffic volume and weather conditions.

-4. **Breakdown Causes**:
+3. **Breakdown Causes**:
-o Mechanical failures are the leading cause of breakdowns, followed by driver shortages and traffic incidents.
+o Mechanical Problem  are the leading cause of breakdowns, followed by won't start and Flat tire.

 ### Recommendations
 1. **Targeted Route Optimization**: